Write for the AUA | AUA Opportunities

 Perspectives is overseen by an Editorial Advisory Board, and all manuscripts are submitted through the ScholarOne manuscript website.
 If you would like to discuss an idea before submitting, please forward all queries to email@example.com.

-The AUA , in partnership with a new sponsor, Invisible Grail, invite ‘Thought Pieces’ on the theme of Creating Connections.
-The best piece will be awarded £1000.
+The AUA , in partnership with a new sponsor, Invisible Grail, invite ‘Thought Pieces’ on the theme of Why do we do what we do?
+There will be a cash prize for the winning piece.
 All shortlisted pieces will be published in Perspectives.

 We are looking for writing that is intended to be thought-provoking and possibly speculative.
 We would expect to see background material, personal opinion, and analysis.
-We invite short pieces on ‘Creating Connections’ that have practical problem-solving relevance.
+We invite short pieces on ‘Why we do what we do?’ that have practical problem-solving relevance.
 The maximum length is 2,500 words including any references or footnotes.
 Submissions may be shorter than this where appropriate.

 To make an entry contact the AUA office by email to ask for further details about how to enter the competition.
-The closing date is 31 August 2019.
-Results will be announced in early 2020.
+The closing date is 31 August 2020.
+Results will be announced after this date.

 More information is available at the Invisible Grail website.